fragaLY/blog/spring-kafka/SPRING-KAFKA-TYPICAL-SETTINGS.md

 If you have any question, feel free to contact me direct in [linkedin](https://www.linkedin.com/in/vadzimkavalkou/).

-Of course in the chapter naming is a typical quote and a joke.
+Of course in the chapter naming is a typical quote and joke.
 Remember, the asynchronous messaging is not a silver bullet, sometimes it doesn't fit your needs.

 :gun: Sometimes you ought to follow the next quote:
 >"HEAVY IS GOOD, HEAVY IS RELIABLE.
 IF IT DOESN'T WORK YOU CAN ALWAYS HIT THEM WITH IT."